DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/05 Bind the TreeView to Data.md

 ---

-If your dataset has a hierarchical structure, refer to the following demo for information on how to bind the TreeView to it: [Hierarchical Data Structure](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeView/HierarchicalDataStructure/).
+If your dataset has a hierarchical structure, refer to the following demo for details: [Hierarchical Data Structure](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeView/HierarchicalDataStructure/).